vikashoo7/Question/linux.md

     How to create yum repository using one rpm?
     How to install gui in the Linux?
     How to downgrade a package when an application team complain about the application?
+    How to create rpm?
+    How to create yum repo?